RetroUnreal/FSRTracker/README.md

 Commands:

-/fsr scale <0.5–3.0> — Sets the total scale of FSRTracker Default: 1.0.
+/fsr scale <0.5–3.0> — Sets the total scale of FSRTracker, Default: 1.0.

-/fsr scalex <0.5–3.0> — Sets the horizontal stretch (width) of FSRTracker Default: 1.0 (or whatever your total scale is set to).
+/fsr scalex <0.5–3.0> — Sets the horizontal stretch (width) of FSRTracker, Default: 1.0 (or whatever your total scale is set to).

-/fsr scaley <0.5–3.0> — Sets the vertical stretch (height) of FSRTracker Default: 1.0 (or whatever your total scale is set to).
+/fsr scaley <0.5–3.0> — Sets the vertical stretch (height) of FSRTracker, Default: 1.0 (or whatever your total scale is set to).

 /fsr unlock — (Unlocks FSRTracker)